hyperledger/indy-hipe/text/date-time-conventions/README.md

 Used for fields that identify a moment with both date and time precision.
 For example, `arrival_time` might communicate when a train reaches the station.
-The datatype of such fields is a string in ISO 8601 format (_yyyy-mm-dd HH:MM:SS.xxx..._) using the Gregorian calendar, and the timezone defaults to UTC.
+The datatype of such fields is a string in ISO 8601 format (_yyyy-mm-ddTHH:MM:SS.xxx..._) using the Gregorian calendar, and the timezone defaults to UTC.
 However:
 * Precision can vary from minute to microsecond or greater.
 * It is _strongly_ recommended to use the "Z" suffix to make UTC